Pizza with Caramelized Onions, Sautéed Mushrooms and Goat Cheese

 Instructions

 - Heat oil in medium skillet over medium heat.
-Add mushrooms and sauté until golden brown, 10-15 minutes.
+Add the sliced mushrooms and sauté until golden brown, 10-15 minutes.
 Season to taste with salt and pepper.
 Transfer to a plate or bowl.
 They can be refrigerated until needed.

 - Place a pizza stone on the middle rack of the oven and preheat to 500°F for one hour.

 - Cut the dough into four pieces.
 Work with one piece at a time and the the others covered.
 Roll and/or stretch into a circle.
 Lay on a wooden cutting board, pizza peel or rimless baking sheet that has been covered with cornmeal or semolina.
-Lightly brush with olive oil and cover with the onions, mushrooms and crumbled goat cheese.
+Lightly brush with olive oil and cover with the onions, mushrooms, and crumbled goat cheese.
 Add freshly ground pepper if desired.

 - Transfer pizza to the pizza stone in the oven.
 Bake until crust and cheese are starting to brown, 10-15 minutes.